rust-lang/rfcs/text/0000-typed-context-injection.md

 2. The introduction of `AnyCx` and `ReborrowedFrom` lang-item traits which provide blanket `impl`s over all `CxRaw` structures and expose a mechanism for reborrowing these opaque contexts.
 3. The introduction of a `Cx` intrinsic type alias which implements eager deduplication.
 4. The adjustment of `dyn MyTrait` type forming rules to allow unspecified associated types to participate in inference rather than causing a hard error.
-5. The implementation of standard library helpers methods.
+5. The implementation of standard library helpers methods for `CxRaw`.

 We begin with the semantics of `CxRaw`, `AnyCx`, and `ReborrowedFrom`.
 Here are their definitions in the `core` standard library: